biobakery/anadama2/doc/source/guides.rst

 Function actions
 ----------------

-Since :meth:`anadama.runcontext.RunContext.add_task` puts functions in :class:`anadama.Task` ``actions``, let's put in some of our own::
+Since :meth:`anadama.runcontext.Workflow.add_task` puts functions in :class:`anadama.Task` ``actions``, let's put in some of our own::

   >>> def lis_only(task):